Siddiqui57/HTMLWebsiteWithSQL/README.md

 # HTMLWebsiteWithSQL
-Group project that implements HTML coding alongside PHP to pull from a MariaDB database.
+Group project that implements HTML coding alongside SQL to pull from a MariaDB database.

 The website is transaction-based and includes separate pages for checkout, administration, shipping, and receiving.